 In the southwestern part of the Yountville Subarea and at the Napa Valley margin, groundwater levels in NapaCounty-135 have exhibited increasing seasonal variation from spring to fall, since the first measurements were recorded in the late 1970s and early 1980s.
-The well also experienced very limited water level recovery in spring 2014, with a measurement of 76 feet below ground surface (Figure 5-8).
+The well also experienced very limited water level recovery in spring 2014, with a measurement of 76 feet below ground surface (Figure 5-11).
 In response to these observations Napa County began monitoring this well at monthly intervals in fall 2015.
-Water levels measured at NapaCounty-135 recovered to 23.8 feet below ground surface and in 2016 and 21.3 feet in 2017, indicating that groundwater levels observed during the preceding years were primarily the result of reductions in groundwater recharge during drier years.
-With the return to wet conditions in 2019, the depth to groundwater in NapaCounty-135 decreased compared to 2018, at approximately 29 feet below ground surface, compared to a 2018 spring level of 41 feet below ground surface.
+Water levels measured at NapaCounty-135 recovered to 23.8 feet below ground surface and in

+2016 and 21.3 feet in 2017, indicating that groundwater levels observed during the preceding years were primarily the result of reductions in groundwater recharge during drier years.
+With a return to wet conditions in 2019, the depth to groundwater in NapaCounty-135 decreased compared to 2018, at approximately 29 feet below ground surface, compared to a 2018 spring level of 41 feet below ground surface.
+Following the Very Dry 2020 wet season, a depth to groundwater of 50.76 feet below ground surface was recorded at NapaCounty-135 in spring 2020.
+Closer to the valley axis, spring 2020 groundwater levels at well 06N04W17A001M measured 14.5 feet below ground surface, compared to 1.09 feet measured in the spring of the previous year and 21.8 feet measured in spring 2007.

 Regarding the increasing seasonal variation observed at NapaCounty-135, monthly data collected at this well in the fall of 2015 and 2016 show monthly variations between October and November of 7 and 23 feet, respectively.
 Spring measurements recorded in March and April 2017 differed by more than 6 feet.
 These variations indicate the potential variability that semi-annual data collection at this well from 1979 through 2014 did not capture.
-Seasonal variability between spring and fall 2019 show a minimum depth to groundwater of 31 feet below ground surface in the spring and a maximum depth of 95 feet below ground surface in the fall.
+Seasonal variability between spring and fall 2020 show a minimum depth to groundwater of 50.76 feet below ground surface in the spring and a maximum depth of 89.4 feet below ground surface in the fall, compared to 31 and 95 feet measured during the previous wet year.